Required Filings & AOS Notifications

 (3) The Ohio subdivision's fund pursuant to division (B)(6) of §135.14 of the ORC

-Although the ORC section indicates a treasurer is to provide notice of exemption to the AOS, completion of the Treasurer of State’s (TOS) CPIM Exemption form located on the TOS website satisfies this requirement.
+Although ORC §135.22 (E) above indicates a treasurer must provide the AOS with notice of exemption, this requirement is satisfied by the completion of the Treasure of State's (TOS) CPIM Exemption form.
 A separate notification to the AOS is not required.

 Ohio Revised Code (ORC) §5705.12